formancehq/stack/components/fctl/membershipclient/docs/PrivateRegionAllOf.md

 ### NewPrivateRegionAllOf

-`func NewPrivateRegionAllOf(clientID string, organizationID string, creatorID string, ) *PrivateRegionAllOf`
+`func NewPrivateRegionAllOf(organizationID string, creatorID string, ) *PrivateRegionAllOf`

 NewPrivateRegionAllOf instantiates a new PrivateRegionAllOf object This constructor will assign default values to properties that have it defined,